-The ability to deliver positive tourism experiences for the long term, which benefit local communities, which doesn’t damage the environment, and bring an enhanced appreciation of the destination and its culture and people to travelers.
+The ability to deliver positive tourism experiences for the long term, which benefit local communities, which doesn’t damage the environment, and brings an enhanced appreciation of the destination and its culture and people to travellers.

 Sustainable tourism is a tourism offering, activity, or product which can be maintained in the long term with no negative impacts, and which contributes in a positive way either environmentally, socio-economically, or culturally to the natural environment of the area in which it is based.

 I describe the label ‘sustainable tourism’ as a shorthand way to describe tourism forms, types, and processes that make a net positive contribution to all forms of capital (social, cultural, natural, etc).
 These lay the foundation for the individual well-being of tourists and those who work in tourism and the collective well-being of the communities that host tourism.
 It also contributes to improving the natural capital globally and supporting sustainability action beyond the destination and tourism businesses.